 Confidentiality and Data Protection

 The purpose of collecting our clients’ personal information is to carry out the engagement services and for related purposes such as staff training and education, updating and enhancing our client records, analysis for management purposes and statutory returns, legal and regulatory compliance and crime prevention.

 Information our clients provide to us will be kept strictly confidential.
 Access to the information by our employees and contractors will be limited to the level of access required for them to complete the engagement services.

-Our files may be subject to review as part of the quality control review program of Chartered Accountants Australia and New Zealand which monitors it’s members’ compliance with professional standards.
-Our files may also be subject to review by other regulatory bodies, including but not limited to the Australian Taxation Office and the Australian Securities and Investments Commission.
+Our files may be subject to review as part of the quality control review program of Chartered Accountants Australia and New Zealand which monitors members’ compliance with professional standards.
+Our files may also be subject to review by other regulatory bodies including, but not limited to, the Australian Taxation Office and the Australian Securities and Investments Commission.
 By accepting our engagement our clients acknowledge that, if requested, our files relating to the engagement will be made available to these bodies.
-Should this occur, we will advise our clients affected.
+Should this occur, we will advise our affected clients.

 Very occasionally, we may also be required to disclose confidential information by law, regulatory bodies, insurers or otherwise in accordance with APES 110 Code of Ethics for Professional Accountants.

 Where our clients share personal information regarding a third party (including directors and employees of the client) with us, the client confirms that they have complied with their obligations under the Privacy Act 1998 (Cth) (including, if they are not bound by that Act, as if they were so bound), including that the personal information was lawfully collected, that the client is entitled to disclose the personal information to us, and that we may use and disclose the personal information in the manner detailed above.